bogomazdmitry/WorkTool/README.md

 - Changing width of active zone
 - Saving to local storage
 - Small animations
-- Shortcuts for most buttons
+- Shortcuts for most buttons [works incorrect for now]
 - Save router state (If you move to "/" you will be redirect to previous page)
+- Auto focus mode on diff page

 ### Tech